Table of Contents

 - Disclosure requirement: A private limited company is often required to disclose certain financial and operational information to regulatory authorities and, in some cases, to the public.
 This reduced privacy can be a disadvantage for business owners who prefer to keep sensitive information confidential.

 - Complex compliance and reporting: Private Limited Companies are often subject to strict regulatory requirements, including financial reporting and compliance with company laws.
 Meeting these obligations can be time-consuming and costly, particularly for small businesses with limited resources.

 Limited Liability Partnership (LLP)

-Any changes in partners have no bearing on the LLP’s continued existence.
+- Perpetual existence: Any changes in partners do not affect the LLP’s ongoing existence.

-An LLP is free from appointing a company secretary, holding annual general meetings, and complying with some filing obligations, such as filing tax reports.
+- Simple annual compliance: LLPs are exempt from appointing a company secretary, holding annual general meetings, and complying with certain filing obligations, such as tax reports.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.

 Get helpful tips and info from our newsletter!

 Stay in the know and be empowered with our strategic how-tos, resources, and guidelines.